JoshuaPettus/Marathon-Community-Freeverse-Textures/README.md

 The textures are set up to be batch converted by Aorta from PNG to DDS.
 Normally in the batch conversion process merges the #A texture with the #A_glow texture to make a dds glow image used by the engine.
 In Aorta, just check "Attempt to find mask" and search for ^A_glow$

-#Contributers
+# Contributers
-Special thanks to the following people for their contributions Freeverse - Original M2 sprites designed for XBLA version of Marathon 2 Treellama - Providing higher quality Freeverse sprites sent directly from Freeverse themselves, including a few color tables that were not part of the official m2 plugin.
+Special thanks to the following people for their contributions:
+ - Freeverse - Original M2 sprites designed for XBLA version of Marathon 2
+ - Treellama - Providing higher quality Freeverse sprites sent directly from Freeverse themselves, including a few color tables that were not part of the official m2 plugin.
-Hippiman - Providing us with the HD quality replacemnts for many of the monster sprites.
+ - Hippiman - Providing us with the HD quality replacemnts for many of the monster sprites.
-Thedoctor45 - The first to port over the Freeverse sprites over to Alephone, first impliment the HD sprites, made the purple trooper sprites, and made many bloom effects.
+ - Thedoctor45 - The first to port over the Freeverse sprites over to Alephone, first impliment the HD sprites, made the purple trooper sprites, and made many bloom effects.
-General Tacticus - Created all new VacBob, Critters, and Jjaro scenery.
+ - General Tacticus - Created all new VacBob, Critters, and Jjaro scenery.
-Spurious Interrupt - Creator of SMG sprites used by the player sprites.
+ - Spurious Interrupt - Creator of SMG sprites used by the player sprites.
-Tfear7 - Origional creator of grey monster sprites though they have all been replaced it's still the thought that counts.
+ - Tfear7 - Origional creator of grey monster sprites though they have all been replaced it's still the thought that counts.